Install static-mcpify

 Initialize

 Run smcp init to set up your output directory.
-Choose your content types and define which fields power each tool.
+The CLI connects to your Contentful space and lets you pick content types and configure which fields power each tool.

 $ npx smcp init --output my-mcp